Added on:

 - UIComponent ↔ NotificationManager: Dependency

-allows users to configure notifications, triggeringNotificationManager
+SettingsScreenallows users to configure notifications, triggeringNotificationManagermethods.

 Data Flow & Workflow